 - Cut the heat, this removes the pressure that keeps the water/coffee in the upper chamber.
 The coffee will begin to drain down back through the filter to the lower chamber.
 This is called the drawdown.

 - When your coffee is all in the lower chamber, disassemble the siphon.
 BE CAREFUL while doing this it’s really hot.

 You can follow the steps in this beautifully produced video.

-It was first invented by a German named Loeff in the 1830s and was considered a specialty item.
+Siphon Coffee was first invented by a German named Loeff in the 1830s.
+Back then, it was considered a specialty item.

-At that time, it was widely acceptable to boil coffee in a pan then pour it straight into a cup!
-Not something I think I’ll be giving that a try anytime soon.
+At that time, a lot of folks used to just boil coffee in a pan then pour it straight into a cup.

-The siphon coffee maker remained popular for over a century.
-Check out this advert for one from 1914.
-It was an expensive item back then, the $41 in that advert would be over $800 now!
+The Siphon Coffee maker remained popular for over a century.
+Look at this advert for a Silex Siphon from 1914.
+It was an expensive item back then.
+The $41 in that advert would be over $800 now!

-It fell out of favor sometime around the middle of the 20th century, largely due to the rise of the new methods like the french press or espresso machines.
+Sometime around the middle of the 20th century, Siphon Coffee started to fall out of favor.
+This is because of the introduction of new methods like the french press or espresso machines.

 It has enjoyed something of a resurgence in the last few years during the so-called ‘third wave’ coffee era.
 So much so, that the Siphonist World Championships are held each year in places likes Seoul and Taiwan.

 Is Siphon Coffee worth it?